In 2012 while living in Istanbul, I was fortunate to make many friends and have many adventures. This was the beginning of one of them.

 The train itself looks old and as if it has come out of a Soviet Republic.
 I admit I knew nothing about Bulgaria before leaving and it was only when I mentioned on Facebook that I was going into the former USSR, that a friend told me I was wrong.
 Still, it was Eastern Block and hardcore communist, so I suppose that excuses my American ignorance a bit…that and the fact that I am American.
 Usually I do better, at least I don’t think Cuba is in Australia or Asia.

 An American couple are in the cabin next to the one I share with a Bulgarian mountaineer who is just returning from Nepal.
-He actually lives in Seattle, I learn (the mountaineer) and he tells me Nepal was the most disgusting place he had ever visited.
+He actually lives in Seattle, he tells me Nepal was the most disgusting place he had ever visited.